 Why are silk fabrics so expensive?

 Silk fabrics are quite expensive due to the natural production process and labor intensity.
-Also, the process of raising and caring for silkworms takes time.
+Also, the process of raising and caring for silkworms is time-consuming.